Illmatic: Musical endowment

-In addition to its lyrical content, many writers have commented on the thematic significance of Illmatics musical endowments.
-“Drawing on everything from old school hip hop, to blues, to fairly avant-garde jazz compositions,” writes music blogger Kenny Waste, “the sampling choices within Illmatic reflect an individual with not only a deep appreciation for but also a deep knowledge of music.”
+In addition to its lyrical content, many writers have commented on the thematic significance of Illmatic's musical endowments.
 Musicologist and pianist Guthrie Ramsay Jr. describes Illmatic as "an artistic emblem" that "anchors itself in the moment while reminding us that powerful musical statements often select past material and knowledge for use in the present and hope for the future."
-Kevin Coval considers the sampling of artists Craig G and Biz Markie in 'Memory Lane' as an attempt to build upon the hip hop tradition of Queens, most notably the Juice Crew All Stars.
-These samples are intended to serve as tributes to “Nas' lyrical forebearers [sic] and around-the-way influences.
-He is repping his borough's hip hop canon.”
+Kevin Coval considers the sampling of artists Craig G and Biz Markie in 'Memory Lane' as an attempt to build upon the hip-hop tradition of Queens, most notably the Juice Crew All Stars.
+These samples are intended to serve as tributes to "Nas' lyrical forebearers [sic] and around-the-way influences.
+He is repping his borough's hip hop canon."
 The involvement of older artists, including Nas' father, has also been cited as a formative influence in the making of Illmatic.
-Author Adam Mansbach argues, “It's the presence of all these benevolent elders –his father and the cadre of big brother producers steering the album – that empowers Nas to rest comfortably in his identity as an artist and an inheritor of tradition, and thus find the space to innovate.”
+Author Adam Mansbach argues, "It's the presence of all these benevolent elders –his father and the cadre of big brother producers steering the album – that empowers Nas to rest comfortably in his identity as an artist and an inheritor of tradition, and thus find the space to innovate."